Ulrich of Augsburg: Against the Magyars

 Magyars repeatedly attacked in the territories of Bavaria and Swabia.
 Ulrich served as general in the defense of Augsburg.
 He built a stone wall fortification around the city.
 During these attacks many churches and buildings were destroyed, which Ulrich later rebuilt.
-Ulrich attended several imperial meetings and synods, such as at Ingelheim in 948, Augsburg 952, Rome in 972 and again at Ingelheim in 972.
+Ulrich attended several imperial meetings and synods, such as at Ingelheim in 948, Augsburg in 952, Rome in 972 and again at Ingelheim in 972.

 Soon after, the Magyars entered Germany, plundering and burning as they went, and in 955 advanced as far as Augsburg, which they besieged.
-It was due to Ulrich's ability and courage that Augsburg was able to hold out against the besiegers until the Emperor Otto arrived.
+It was due to Ulrich's ability and courage that Augsburg was able to hold out against the besiegers until Emperor Otto arrived.
 According to his biographer Gerhard, Bishop Ulrich took the lead in the defense of the city.
-On the first day of the attack, Bishop Ulrich rode out to encourage the towns’ soldiers in their defense of the city's gate.
+On the first day of the attack, Bishop Ulrich rode out to encourage the towns' soldiers in their defense of the city's gate.
 While the battle raged, the bishop, dressed in his ecclesiastical robes, inspired his men, with the 23rd Psalm ("Yea, though I walk through the valley of the shadow of death").
 While this defense was going on, the King was raising an army to march south.
-The fiercest fighting probably took place on 8 August at the eastern gate, which the Hungarians tried to storm in large numbers.
+The fiercest fighting probably took place on 8 August 955 at the eastern gate, which the Hungarians tried to storm in large numbers.
 The Bishop's men defended the gate bravely and killed the leader of the attack, forcing the Hungarians to withdraw.
 That evening Ulrich returned to the city to direct throughout the night the repair and strengthening of its walls.
 The next day the Hungarians launched a wider general attack.
 During the battle, Berchtold of Risinesburg arrived, which heralded the approach of the German army.
 At the end of the day, the siege was suspended.
 Ulrich's ability to hold out during the siege bought precious time for the emperor.

 Ulrich subsequently contributed much to the decisive victory at the Battle of Lechfeld (10 August 955), where the invaders were finally defeated.
-However, Ulrich Schmid maintains that "The later assertion that Ulrich himself took part in the battle is incorrect."
+However, Ulrich Schmid maintains that "The later assertion that Ulrich himself took part in the battle is incorrect".